You're not lazy. You're not weak-willed. You're not fundamentally broken.

 - Start many projects, finish few

-- Need external deadlines or pressure to get started
+- Need external deadlines to get started

 Your Anti-Procrastination Protocol